bicCluster/learning-cluster/README.md

 * Set up the SSH carefully.
 After this part being done, you can remotely control those four machines with your own laptop.
 If you did not install OpenSSH during installation, you can install it using `apt-get install openssh-server`.
 You can only directly SSH into `losalamos` from the outside, but you can SSH into other machines within `losalamos` (like Inception!).
 * You need to set up password-less SSH during the process:
 	- The goal is that you can ssh from any one of the four machines to the root of other three without typing in password manually.
 	- The manual from Hortonworks have covered the basic steps.
-You can also check [this](http://www.linuxproblem.org/art_9.html) and [this](http://askubuntu.com/questions/497895/permission-denied-for-rootlocalhost-for-ssh-connection) if you need more help (However, you should be careful, you still need to use `ssh-keygen` while generating key pairs, otherwise it could not ssh the root properly).
+You can also check [this](http://www.linuxproblem.org/art_9.html) and [this](http://askubuntu.com/questions/497895/permission-denied-for-rootlocalhost-for-ssh-connection) if you need more help (However, be careful that you should still use `ssh-keygen` while generating key pairs, otherwise it could not ssh the root properly later).
 	- You need to use root permission to set up password-less SSH.
 To set the root password see [this](http://askubuntu.com/questions/155278/how-do-i-set-the-root-password-so-i-can-use-su-instead-of-sudo).
 	- If you change the ssh configuration, you may need to restart ssh by `service ssh restart`.
 	- Make sure the password-less SSH works in both directions among four machines: scp the private and public key to the .ssh folder of four machines and modify authorized_key file.